 Take some time to review our DUI Information site and contact us for a free, no obligation consultation.

 Understanding Your Options

 Know the possible punishments for a Carroll County DUI conviction and take action to be sure your legal rights are not violated.
 Do not become one of the many otherwise productive citizens who are arrested each year and become a victim of the criminal justice system due to ineffective legal defense.

 At The Law Offices of Richard Lawson, we understand that an arrest of any kind can wreak havoc on one's life.
 Work, family/school obligations are difficult enough without having to deal with the added stress of criminal charges.
 However, there is no time to waste, as you need to act quickly to protect your rights.
 An initial consultation costs nothing, but not reaching out to the best Carroll County DUI Attorney can cost you everything.

-If you have been arrested for DUI in Georgia, you have only ten business days o save your driving privilege.
-You or your attorney must file a request for an Administrative License Suspension (ALS) Hearing as soon as possible to keep your license from automatically being suspended.
-If the request is not made or is not completed within the ten-day timeframe, your license will be suspended.
+If you have been arrested for DUI in Georgia, you have only thirty days to save your driving privilege.
+Your Georgia DUI Attorney must send a hearing request (appeal) to the Department of Driver Services in order to protect your right to drive, or you must choose to install an ignition interlock device.
+If this hearing request, or the decision to use an interlock device is not timely made, your Georgia driving privileges will be suspended for up to one year.
 If you have refused the State's test of your blood, breath or urine, your license will be suspended for twelve months with no possibility of a permit to drive.